Gemma Hayter (darts player)

 Gemma Hayter (born 3 July 1993) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
 She is a two-time winner on the PDC Women's Series, having won two titles during her debut year on the tour in 2024 following an eight-year hiatus from darts.
-She has also won two titles in the World Darts Federation (WDF): the England Classic and England Masters, both in 2025.
-She is set to make her PDC World Darts Championship debut at the 2026 event.
+She has also won three titles in the World Darts Federation (WDF): the England Classic and England Masters in 2025, and the Isle of Man Open in 2026.
+She made her PDC World Darts Championship debut at the 2026 event.